michelleamazinglin/miumiu-tale/README.md

 MiuMiu Tale take place in a fantasy world where MiuMiu lives.
 Users can move around the map using arrow key, and use space key to pick up items on the map.

+## INSTRUCTION ###

+use arrow key to move around the map, and use space key to pick up items

 ## FUNCTIONALITY AND MVP ###

 users will be able to: